om-ghorpadeai/om-ghorpadeai/README.md

 ### 🤖 AI Systems

-Exploring intelligent applications, AI assistants, automation and systems that can understand and act on information.
+Exploring intelligent applications, AI assistants, automation, and systems that can understand and work with information.

 **Focus:** AI • Python • APIs • Agents